Skip to content

 Fontainebleau: Castles, Forests & a Royal Escape

-Just under an hour from Paris by train, Fontainebleau offers a dreamy combo of history and outdoor fun.
+Just under an hour from Paris by train, Fontainebleau offers a dreamy combination of history and outdoor fun.
 The Château de Fontainebleau is a UNESCO-listed palace that kids can actually enjoy.
-It;s less crowded than Versailles, and packed with swirly staircases, grand halls, and Napoleon-era treasures.
+It’s less crowded than Versailles and packed with swirly staircases, grand halls, and Napoleon-era treasures.

 After exploring the château, head into the Forêt de Fontainebleau for a family picnic or a hike.
 Or blow everyone’s minds and take a ride on a hot air balloon!
 It’s a fun, low-key adventure that feels a world away from the city—but super easy to reach.

-Where to Eat in Paris with Kids (That Adults Will Love Too)
+Family-Friendly Paris Restaurants (That Adults Will Love, Too)

 Simple Wins for Family Meals